Cognigy/CognigyCSharpClient/README.md

 # CognigyCSharpClient
-Repo for the cognigy (server) client which can be used to connect to the cognigy brain from server applications.
+Repo for the Cognigy (server) client which can be used to connect to the Cognigy Brain from C# applications.

 ## Installation
 Add the CognigyClientCSharp project to to your project and restore the nuGet packages.